prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 # Week 13 - Mobile UI Layout

-## Xd Productivity tools, resources and layout best practices**
+## Xd Productivity tools, resources and layout best practices

 In this lesson, we will harness our Adobe XD knowledge by using XD productivity tools, UI Kits, and plugins.
-We will learn the common mobile user interface elements with ease and get an introduction to the industry design standards and guidelines: Human Interface Guidelines (Mac), Material Design (Android), and Universal Windows Platform (UWP) design guidance.
+We will learn the common mobile user interface elements with ease and get an introduction to the industry design standards and guidelines: Human Interface Guidelines (Mac), Material Design (Android), and Universal Windows Platform (UWP) design guidance

 ## Xd Productivity Tools

-Let's follow this video to practice using some popular XD features for `Object Flip`, `Search Layers`, and `Linked Symbols (now components)`.
+Let's follow this video to practice using some popular XD features of `Object Flip`, `Search Layers`, and `Linked Symbols (now components)`.

 <YouTube
   title="Adobe XD December 2018 Release: Cloud Document Sharing"